S3curethecloud/multi-cloud-Identity-aws-entra/labs/04-permission-sets.md

 AWS-ReadOnly

-Any additional custom groups
+Any custom groups

-These arrived through SCIM from Lab 03.
+These were synced in Lab 03 — SCIM Provisioning.

 🚀 Step 2 — Create a Permission Set